leonampa/multinode-windows-deploy/README.md

 ## **A.3: How will I deploy the Golden Image to the computers?**

 I had to deploy the .wim file to the computers, and I needed a quick, low effort way to do so.
-I boot off the Installer flash drive, open the command prompt, and run deploy.cmd, available in the GitHub repository.
-After a LOT of back and forth with Gemini 3, I reached the final version of the deploy.cmd file that, when run, it
+I boot off the Installer flash drive, open the command prompt, and run deploy.bat, available in the GitHub repository.
+After a LOT of back and forth with Gemini 3, I reached the final version of the deploy.bat file that, when run, it

 1. Exits diskpart
 2. Runs list disk (to identify the drive for Windows to be deployed to)